bigfix/developer.bigfix.com/site/reference/world.md

 # host name

-Returns the machine name (the same as the computer name or hostname on UNIX machines).
+Returns the machine name.
+This is the same as the computer name or hostname on UNIX machines.

 # hostname

-Returns the standard host name, usually for the computer&#39;s network.
+Returns the standard host name, usually for the computer's network.

+{{#example}}
+Q: hostname
+A: Hound
+{{/example}}

 # hotsync manager